 We run another web site recording information about central heating problems and fault-finding of gas boilers and heating controls.
 You can find it at lovekin.net.
 The site isn’t finished but we’ve posted a number of useful articles there, including articles on radiator balancing, boiler efficiency, central heating system pressure and condensate problems.
 As we find time we’ll improve the look of the site and add more articles.

 The pilot flame on older appliances is used to cross light the main burner.
 It also heats the thermocouple tip (visible as the black rod in the picture), generating electrical energy which operates a magnet holding the main gas valve open.
 It the pilot blows out the thermocouple cools and the main gas valve closes.

 Lovekin have been servicing gas boilers in Sandhurst for more than 20 years with excellent service and skilled work.
 We have timed appointments and know most of our customers on first-name terms.
-We also service gas fires and warm air heaters, and repair and install gas boilers and central heating systems.
+We also service gas fires and repair and install gas boilers and central heating systems.

 Where parts and repair work are needed these are charged extra but we’ll talk it over with you first.
 We take payment when we finish; cash, cheque or bank transfer but not cards.

 If you have a neighbour who wants a boiler service too we’ll give each of you a £10 neighbour discount if you make the arrangements to have them done together.
 Just tell us when you ring to make the bookings.

 Potterton Kingfisher 2CF open-flued gas boiler stripped down with the combustion cover panel, air inlet filters and main burner laid out on the sheet

 Burner pressure check on a conventionally flued, floor standing Baxi Boston

 Worcester Bosch Greenstar Ri with the outer casing removed to allow access